LuisSouto/AIDA/README.md

 The format of the input data is the same as the examples provided in the synthetic_data folder.

-In order to compile and run the code on Ubuntu (syntax may change for other Linux distributions) go to the C++ in a terminal and do:
+In order to compile and run the code on Ubuntu (syntax may change for other Linux distributions) go to the C++ folder in a terminal and do:
 ```
   makefile
   sh build_AIDA.sh tests/example_aida.cpp